saopayne/TicTacToe/README.md

 TicTacToe
 =========

-A web implementation of tictactoe game on a window.
+A web implementation of tictactoe game.
+Deployed on Heroku and accessible here http://tactoe.herokuapp.com/